 They're essential: antidotes to a fragmented society, where people too often fear difference and lash out with hate.
 They are ways to explore and understand race, racism, civil rights, and protest.
 They're a place for conversation.
 A way to build inclusion and understanding in our community.

 Your support is a stand for equity and justice.

 ADULT 101 - Forging Skills for Personal & Career Success

-Adult 101: Life Skills for Teens is offered at all 86 LA County Library locations, a minimum of four times per calendar year.
+Adult 101: Life Skills for Teens is offered at all 86 LA County Library locations.
 Community members, including teens, tell us they can use more of these programs.
 Each community librarian hires expert presenters and/or leads the program with one of 26 specially designed program-in-a-box kits.
 Program kits cover a range of topics, including: career planning; decision making; etiquette; financial savvy; personal image and self-esteem; home management; personal well-being; public speaking; and social media smarts.

-MākMō MAKER MOBILES - STEAM (Science, Technology, Education, Arts & Math) for all ages
+MākMō MAKER MOBILES & VIRTUAL PROGRAMMING - STEAM (Science, Technology, Education, Arts & Math) for all ages

-STEAM is an important element of programming at all 87 Library locations and the communities they serve.
+STEAM is an important element of programming at all 86 Library locations and the communities they serve.
 MākMō maker mobiles expand programs and extend reach by providing a makerspace.
-Hands-on activities include computer coding, robotics, 3D printing, cardboard construction, and more.
+Activities include computer coding, robotics, 3D printing, cardboard construction, and more.